-Digital content strategy is a plan for producing, delivering, and measuring content across digital channels to achieve specific business goals.
-It builds on overall content strategy by focusing on how content is created, distributed, and optimized for platforms like websites, apps, social media, and more.
-Learn more.
+A digital content strategy is a comprehensive plan for producing and delivering content to digital channels to meet specific business goals.
+It builds on the overall content strategy by focusing on digital formats, distribution, and performance measurement.
+Source

-Why is digital content strategy important for businesses?
+Why is a digital content strategy important for businesses?

-What are the key components of a digital content strategy?
+What are the main components of a digital content strategy?

 How do you measure the success of a digital content strategy?